 Gibson (actually a long term Kay collaborator, appearing as one of Paddy’s conquests in Phoenix Nights) plays Kayleigh, a supermarket sales rep thrown together with assistant manager John (Kay) by the company’s car share scheme.
 The premise of each episode is simplicity itself.
 John drives them both to work in the first half, and then drives them home in the second.
 And everything occurs against the nostalgic sounds of the 80s and 90s provided by the authentically amateurish soundtrack of Forever FM (surely a more sophisticated version of Phoenix Nights’ Chorley FM?) billowing perpetually through the car radio.

-Both John and Kayleigh are single and approaching the forty mark, yet otherwise seem like opposites.
-John relishes order and claims to like being on his own, after a series of bad break ups.
-Although pleasant, he is easily riled by pedantic issues such as adults using the lollypop man to cross.
+Both John and Kayleigh are single and approaching their forties, yet otherwise seem like opposites.
+John relishes order and claims to like being on his own, having suffered a series of bad break-ups in the past.
+Although pleasant, he is easily riled by pedantic issues which he deems wrong, such as adults using the lollypop man to cross the road.
 Kayleigh, in contrast, often seems to live in a state of chaos, insulting John on their first meeting by wrongly thinking him gay and by accidentally spilling a urine sample over him.
 A later episode where she goes to work drunk seems a little overdone and she is occasionally a bit too squeaky.
 But this odd couple work together brilliantly: this is ultimately Peter and Sian’s Car Share, not just Peter Kay’s.